-Arup developed a parametric model in Digital Project to assess the performance of various connector armature designs.
+A parametric model was developed in Digital Project[4] to assess the performance of various connector armature designs.
 Each connector component, including the armatures, bolt and swages, were individually modeled as discrete parts and subsequently assembled into a single component.
 That assembly was instantiated into a global model containing the 896 cruciform connector nodes.